Sriparno08/Openpedia/README.md

 ## 🙌 Contributing to Open Source

-Learning the essentials is only half of the job done as you need to start contributing to open source to get comfortable with the process.
+Learning the contribution workflow is a must in your open source journey.

-In this section, I have compiled a list of helpful resources that will help you do the same.
+This section compiles a list of useful resources that enable you to get started with open source contributions:

 ### 📄 Articles